emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Identity-Hint TLV  {#identity-hint-tlv}

-The Identity-Hint TLV is an optional TLV which can sent by the peer to the server at the beginning of the Phase 2 TEAP conversation.
+The Identity-Hint TLV is an optional TLV which can be sent by the peer to the server at the beginning of the Phase 2 TEAP conversation.
 The purpose of the TLV is to provide a "hint" as to the identity or identities which the peer will be using by subsequent inner methods.

 The purpose of this TLV is to solve the "bootstrapping" problem for the server.
 In order to perform authentication, the server must choose an inner method.
 However, the server has no knowledge of what methods are supported by the peer.
 Without an identity hint, the server needs to propose a method, and then have the peer return a response indicating that the requested method is not available.
 This negotiation increases the number of round trips required for TEAP to conclude, with no additional benefit.